FabianRechsteiner/geogirafe/README.md

 - **Accessibility**: GeoGirafe is doing its best to make web content more accessible to individuals with disabilities: [View Wave Report](https://wave.webaim.org/report#/https://geogirafe.paloo.fr).

-# Getting Started
+# Start the development server

-Install dependencies and start the development server:
+Install [Node-18](https://nodejs.org/en/download/) and start the development server:

 ### On linux